cperryk/browserify-splitter/README.md

 # browserify-splitter

-Browserify-splitter is a Browserify plugin that allows you to split a bundle into separate files in such a way that module files can be concatenated arbtrarily.
+A Browserify plugin that allows you to split a bundle into separate files in such a way that module files can be concatenated arbitrarily.

 This is currently in development.
 Use with caution!